howiiee/cart253-2023/README.md

 # cart253-2023
-this is lee wilkins coursework repository for creative computation 1
+this is howie dufresne's coursework repository for creative computation 1